 - Unidentified due to insufficient training (False Negatives)

-- Unidentified since the intent was not created (Add New Intent)
+- Unidentified since the intent was not created (You can add a new intent here)

 See Appendix, to understand more about FP, FN, TP, TN scenarios.